 At Northern Illinois University, she studied with Judith Chitwood, Paula Frasz, Richard Grund, Marc Macaranas, and Jessica Tomlinson.
 Her previous training was with Debra Griggas, Josh Hayes, Palmer Mathews, Liz Sexe, and Jennifer Stewart.
 While at NIU, she was cast in classical, contemporary and modern works.
 She had the honor of being selected by Susan Wincek as one of seven dancers to be part of a traditional Spanish dance utilizing shawls and castanets in 2018.
 In 2019, she was one of eight dancers to be cast in Joel Hall’s “Etude in Jazz #6” that was set on NIU students.

-Alexsandra thanks God for her many blessings and is excited to be part of Magnum Opus and work with the trainees in the 2020/2021 season!
+Alexsandra thanks God for her many blessings and is excited to be part of Magnum Opus and work with the trainees for another season!

 Karen grew up in Ames, IA, where she began her dance training at the Robert Thomas Dancenter.
 She fell in love with ballet there and has been dancing ever since, even through university and graduate school.
 While living in Chicago, IL for graduate school she continued advanced ballet training as part of the Ruth Page Center for the Arts Young Dancer Program.
 She loves both the technical challenge of ballet, as well as dance as a form of expression, and especially hopes to pass that on through her teaching.
 When she isn’t in the dance studio, Karen also enjoys doing graphic design and illustration, as well as music production, and singing and playing the piano.